Debt Support Services

 The Unit are committed to providing a specialist service to all sectors of the local community in the area of Welfare Benefits, Money, and Housing Advice.
 The Unit receives funding from sources including Reading Borough Council, the Legal Services Commission and the Earley Charity.
 The service is free, confidential, independent and impartial and they believe in equality for all.
 Reading Community Welfare Rights

 Serving the community by providing expert assistance to those who are disadvantaged by the burden of debt, often through no fault of their own.
 The organisation also specialise in offering independent, expert benefit advice.
-The Frontline Group has been awarded a quality mark by the Legal Services Commission for general help with debt and benefit casework. www.frontlinedebtadvice.org.uk
+You can search for your loical contact via their website.
+The Frontline Group hold a license with the Financial Conduct Authority. www.frontlinedebtadvice.org.uk

 Christians Against Poverty (CAP)

 A national debt counselling charity with a network of 205 centres based in local churches.
 CAP offer hope and a solution to anyone in debt through its unique, in-depth service.
-Local centre in East Reading visit website for more details. www.capuk.org
+Local centre in south Reading visit website for more details.
+To book an appointment or find out more, call Tel: 0800 328 0006. www.capuk.org

 Debt Advice Foundation